-The search for the best peach cobbler recipe is over.
-This is all you asked for: juicy fruit that makes its own syrupy brown sugar sauce as it bakes and a simple biscuit topping that is buttery and crunchy.
-And it's out of the oven in an hour, tops.
-It's perfect for when peaches are in season, but it also works with frozen peaches.
+The search for a biscuit peach cobbler is over.
+This is all you asked for: juicy fruit that makes its own syrupy sauce as it bakes and a simple biscuit topping that is buttery and crisp.
+It's out of the oven in an hour, perfect for seasonal peaches, but it also works with frozen ones.

 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure policy.